amitnos7/amitnos7/README.md

 [![GitHub](https://img.shields.io/badge/GitHub-amitnos7-181717?style=for-the-badge&logo=github&logoColor=white)](https://github.com/amitnos7)

 ---
 ## 👋 About Me

-Aspiring Practical Software Engineer trained at the Technion with a strong passion for technology and continuous learning.
-Currently building foundational skills in software development, programming languages, and problem-solving.
-Eager to apply knowledge in real-world projects.
+Passionate and motivated Practical Software Engineer with hands-on training from the Technion.
+I thrive on turning ideas into functional applications and am constantly expanding my knowledge in modern web technologies and software development best practices.

+With a solid foundation in full-stack development and a genuine enthusiasm for solving real-world problems, I’m excited to bring my skills to impactful projects and grow within a dynamic engineering environment.

 ---